PECOS-packages/PECOS/design/instr-program-architecture.md

 Rust should offer typed builders and may add macros after the data structure stabilizes.
 A textual HDL is a possible later frontend, not an MVP deliverable.

-## Portable physical intent
+## Portable protocol program

-Selected QEC plans compose into `ProtocolPhysicalPlan`.
-It contains:
+Selected lower-level implementation bodies compose into `ProtocolProgram`.
+It is a portable Rust mid-level program containing:

 - portable physical operations with named operand roles;
 - an operation dependency DAG;